da5nsy/ReproducibleResearch/episodes/step5Testing.md

 :::::::::::::::::::::::::::::::::::::::: testimonial

-***Publishing these pipelines, either as part of your publication or in a public repository such as OFS, Github or similar improves your reproducibility, and provides others a greater understanding of your work.***
+***Publishing these pipelines, either as part of your publication, as a protocol or in a public repository such as OSF, Github or similar improves your reproducibility, and provides others a greater understanding of your work.***

 :::::::::::::::::::::::::::::::::::